 Sophie Bice BA (Hons) Counselling, BACP Registered Member

 People often seek counselling when life feels uncertain or out of control.
-Many of us may experience difficult and and unsettling feelings which are hard to process during the current coronavirus pandemic.
+Many of us may experience difficult and and unsettling feelings which are hard to process, particularly in the midst of a pandemic.

 Self-isolation and social distancing do not mean you have to cope with life's challenges on your own.
-I am able to offer counselling via online video link or over the telephone.
-All you need is a private space within the comfort of your own home to talk.
+I am able to offer counselling via online video link (zoom), over the telephone or walk and talk if suitable.

 Please do get in touch to have an informal chat first or to ask any questions you may have.

 Hello, my name is Sophie and I am here to listen, if you feel you want to talk.
 I am committed to providing a safe, confidential and non-judgemental environment, where we can work through your concerns together and focus on what is important to you.
-I am an experienced, friendly, professional counsellor and psychotherapist offering appointments at both The Eaves in Godalming and at my home in Cranleigh, Surrey.
+I am an experienced, friendly, professional counsellor and psychotherapist offering appointments at my home in Cranleigh, Surrey.

 By talking together, we can unravel what is troubling you to gain deeper understanding of the place you find yourself in, building your awareness and self-acceptance in order to bring about positive change in your life.